deanturpin/Bash/bash_cgi_ping/readme.md

 Note: I haven't actually tried this on a webserver!
 (Until tomorrow...)

 Simple bash CGI script to ping an IP.
-To be installed in the CGI bin on your webserver.
-To be used with Javascript applications that need a ping.
+To be installed in the CGI bin on your webserver and used with Javascript applications that require a ping.

 ##Usage
 ```